lpsinger/userguide/content.rst

 The inference section is present for :term:`CBC` events *only*.
 It has two
 parts:

-**Classification**: Four numbers, summing to unity, giving probability that the source belongs to the following four categories:
+**Classification**: Five numbers, summing to unity, giving probability that the source belongs to the following five categories:

 * :term:`BNS` merger
 * :term:`NSBH` merger
 * :term:`BBH` merger
+* :term:`MassGap` merger
 * Terrestrial (i.e., a chance background fluctuation or a glitch)

-The figure below shows the extent of the three astrophysical categories (BNS, NSBH, and BBH) in terms of the component masses :math:`m_1` and :math:`m_2`.
+The figure below shows the extent of the three astrophysical categories (BNS, NSBH, BBH, MassGap) in terms of the component masses :math:`m_1` and :math:`m_2`.

 .. plot::
    :alt: Mass parameter space